zydou/arti/doc/Android.md

 $ cp -r path/to/rust/project/jniLibs path/to/android/project/app/src/main
 ```

-Next if your application does not already require it, you have to request the permission to access Internet in your AndroidManifest.xml
+Next, if your application does not already require it, you have to request the permission to access Internet in your AndroidManifest.xml
 ```xml
     <uses-permission android:name="android.permission.INTERNET" />
 ```

-Finally you have to create the class referenced in your Rust code, and the method it override.
+Finally, you have to create the class referenced in your Rust code, and the method it overrides.
 This method must be marked "native".
 You also have to put a static block loading the native library:
 ```java
 package org.example